QubesOS/qubes-doc/common-tasks/block-devices.md

         sudo losetup -d /dev/loop0

 #Additional Attach Options
-Attaching a block device through the commandline offers additional customisation options, specifiable via the `--option`/`-o` option.
+Attaching a block device through the command line offers additional customisation options, specifiable via the `--option`/`-o` option.
 (Yes, confusing wording, there's an [issue for that](https://github.com/QubesOS/qubes-issues/issues/4530).)

 ##frontend-dev
 This option allows you to specify the name of the device node made available in the targetVM.
 This defaults to `xvdi` or, if already occupied, the first available device node name in alphabetical order.
 (The next one tried will be `xvdj`, then `xvdk`, and so on ...)